JimMcL/YetAnotherTracker/README.md

   and the bat
   file ([YetAnotherTracker.bat](https://github.com/JimMcL/YetAnotherTracker/raw/master/YetAnotherTracker.bat)).
 * If you have not previously done so, install Java.
-* Install the OpenCV library (https://opencv.org/).
+* Download the OpenCV library (https://opencv.org/), version 4.5.2.
+* On Windows, edit `YetAnotherTracker.bat` to specify the locations of OpenCV.
+See comments within the file for details.
+Run it with no arguments for a usage message.

 ## Running the application

 ### Windows

 The bat file `YetAnotherTracker.bat` may be used to run the application on Windows.
-Edit the file to specify the locations of the Java runtime and OpenCV.
-See comments within the file for details.
-Run it with no arguments for a usage message.

 You can safely ignore the warning:
 `WARNING: Could not open/create prefs root node Software\JavaSoft\Prefs at root 0x80000002.
 Windows RegCreateKeyEx(...) returned error code 5.